 “Delete a Region” – deletes the current region

-The purpose of this Dialog is simply to create a new region – the user can do this simply by selecting the areas he/she wants to see included in the current (new) region and simply click “close” when the current region is defined.
+The purpose of this Dialog is simply to create a new region – the user can do this simply by selecting the areas to be included in the current (new) region and simply click “close” when the current region is defined.

 The list of available regions are listed within the drop-down menu by the right of the “show all” button.
 By the right there is a display that shows the bounding area for each area within the selected region.
 Within each region there is also the possibility of excluding/including areas from being applied to the current filter – this is done by deselecting/selecting a checkbox within the area list available on the left side of the Filters tab.
 The “Show All” button simply lists all the available areas and the user should select only the ones he/she wants to include in the current filter.
 There are several ways to define a new area: